 This is a gigantic increase.
 The climate controlled area is larger than that of the whole of India.
 And it could affect the environment of the entire planet, producing positive consequences or conflicts.

-In any case, there is nothing in these intentions that we are able to predict with certainty.
+In any case, there is nothing about these intentions that we are able to predict with certainty.

 Winds of war